hiveot/hub.capnp/README.md

 # Credits

 This project builds on the Web of Things (WoT) standardization by the W3C.org standards organization.
 For more information https://www.w3.org/WoT/

+This project is inspired by the Mozilla Thing draft API [published here](https://iot.mozilla.org/wot/#web-thing-description).
+However, the Mozilla API is intended to be implemented by Things and is not intended for Things to register themselves.
+The WoST Hub will therefore deviate where necessary.

 Many thanks go to JetBrains for sponsoring the WoST open source project with development tools.